-- Given the unpredictable security situation and very high threat of terrorist activity, we strongly recommend that you register your travel and contact details with us so we can contact you in an emergency.
+- Given the extremely dangerous security situation we strongly recommend that you register your travel and contact details with us so we can contact you in an emergency.

 - Be a smart traveller.
 Before heading overseas:

 Entry and exit

 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
 All Australians need to obtain a visa before entering Iraq.

 The Kurdish Regional Government allows some travellers to enter Iraqi Kurdistan (IK) – the provinces of Dahuk, Erbil and Sulaymaniyah – without an Iraqi visa.
 In these circumstances, the Kurdish Regional Government issues its own entry “visa”.
 These “visas” are not valid for travel outside the provinces of Dahuk, Erbil and Sulaymaniyah.
 Visitors without the appropriate Iraqi visa may be arrested and detained if attempting to enter other provinces of Iraq.

 Some foreigners may be required to get a blood test report before entering Iraq.
 Contact the nearest Embassy or Consulate of Iraq for the most up-to-date information on visa requirements.